ai/environment/Install.md

 ### BIOS

-Boot to BIOS:

-1. Swap Fn and Ctrl.
-2. Switch to Linux sleep mode.
-3. Set custom battery charge to 50/80.
-4. Set BIOS password.
+Boot to BIOS and set supervisor password.

 ### Install